Guangfeng, Shangrao

 Guangfeng District (广丰区 (廣豐區, Guǎngfēng Qū, Wide and luxuriant)) is a district of the city of Shangrao, located in Northeastern Jiangxi Province, Eastern China.

 The easternmost county-level division of Jiangxi, Guangfeng borders Zhejiang and Fujian provinces.
 It covers 1377.79 km2.

 The population is 760,000 people.

 History

 The district was first established during the Tang dynasty in 758 as a county, then repealed in 812.
 In 1074, during the Song dynasty, the district was reestablished as a county.

 Administration

 Guangfeng has been a county for over 1,300 years.
 Administratively, the district is part of the prefecture-level city of Shangrao.
 The county administers 23 townships.

-In the present, Guangfeng District has 3 subdistricts, 16 towns and 4 townships.
+At present, Guangfeng District has 3 subdistricts, 16 towns and 4 townships.